-Residential Treatment and Day Treatment for Adults with Bipolar Disorder
+Residential Treatment for Adults with Bipolar Disorder

 As our clients' active symptoms are resolved through medication and psychotherapy, they can focus on developing the skills they need to achieve their goals, whether returning to school or work or enjoying meaningful relationships.